Symptoms of Gluten Intolerance and Gluten Allergies

 5. Headaches

-If you have celiac disease, you might also experience headaches after eating gluten products.
+If you have celiac, you might also experience headaches after eating gluten products.
 This is likely due to your immune system going into overdrive and kicking up a “sick” response, making you feel tired, lightheaded, or just that your head hurts.

 Summary